🤖 Summarize this article with AI:

 Given what we have stated above, on the web app test plan being a live document, the answer would be - create and improve it constantly.
 When to start creating it, is a bit of a different topic.

 The planning process depends on your situation and web development approach.
 Of course the test plan needs to be created prior to the first testing activity.
+Importantly, the test plan should be prepared before the testing phase begins to ensure all activities—such as environment setup, defect tracking, and automation—are properly coordinated.
 You have the waterfall vs agile decision to make, which implicates not only the testing but the development as well.

 Waterfall gives you a bit more time to create the test plan, because the person who will actually create it may work parallelly to the development process.
 On the other hand there will not be much time left for modifying the plan after the tests start.